downwa/node-column-parser/README.md

 a starting point for the table columns, and scanning the entire table tells us whether a column is right or left aligned.

-If the rightmost character in a column header area is always non-blank, as well as the leftmost character, and the one to it's left, then the column is definitely right-aligned (see e.g. VSZ, RSS, and TIME, above).
+If the rightmost character in a row below a column header area is always non-blank, as well as the leftmost character, and the one to it's left, then the column is definitely right-aligned (see e.g. VSZ, RSS, and TIME, above).

 If there's not enough data to tell, then it doesn't matter (see PID, TT).
 In the above example, %CPU and %MEM are